Can Guinea Pigs Eat Oranges? (How Much is Safe?)

 Oranges are a favorite juicy fruit to snack on all over the world.
 They are packed with Vitamin C and other antioxidants.
 As you likely know, Vitamin C is also crucial for guinea pigs.
 So can they safely eat oranges too?
 Let’s find out!

-Guinea pigs can eat oranges in moderation.
-Do not exceed one slice per week as the high sugar and acidity levels can cause problems in guinea pigs.
+Guinea pigs can safely eat oranges in moderation.
+However, do not exceed one slice per week as the high sugar and acidity levels can cause problems in guinea pigs.

 Despite the many benefits of feeding your guinea pig this sweet fruit, there are some precautions you need to be aware of first.
 I’ll cover everything you need to know in the article below.